rantamplan76/ddns-cf/readme.md

-# DDNC-CF - DNS Dinamic updater for cloudfare
+# DDNS-CF - DNS Dinamic updater for cloudfare

 Python script for update a domain/subdomain IP on cloudfare DNS service